goodw21985/cpp_redis_cache/README.md

 set set the configuration into a global variable held (identically) within every redis server.
 If a few redis servers lack good configuration data, it will retrieved from another.

 With very large clusters (like 3000 that are used in Bing for caching - each holding 2GB of cache), lock contention gets harder.
 The solution is simply to increase some values in the CacheConfig struct, especially maxDelayBetweenLockTries.
+Delays on the order of 5 or 10 minutes may be appropriate for huge clusters.

 ```c++
   class CacheConfig